noemibalazs/CarsReloaded/README.md

 TODO:

+First steps:
+1. Use or got your personal Google Maps key
+2. Add your personal access token to the apiKey.properties file

 Design and implement an application following the next steps:

 1. Fetching cars from an API and displaying in a list;